oyasovsky/online-cv-game/data/olga_docs/olga_cv.md

 - Strong storytelling and communication for technical and non-technical audiences
 - Deep belief in building tools that serve both human and business goals

+## How did you build this site?

+This site was built in a whirlwind of vibe-coding, powered by the latest AI tools like Cursor and Codex.
+I set up a fully responsive React app, deployed it on Firebase, and used Firebase's vector database for Retrieval-Augmented Generation (RAG).
+Backend API calls run on Firebase Functions, making everything scalable and serverless.
+The best part?
+It all came together in just a couple of hours, thanks to the magic of AI-assisted development! ✨

+Honestly, building side projects like this is my favorite way to keep my hands-on skills sharp and stay at the cutting edge of tech.
+It lets me experiment, learn, and bring fresh ideas back to my leadership and main work.